shpik-kr/ctf/2018/HITCON/README.md

 In the hint of the problem, I specified that Key is lowercase.

-So, i tried to 8byte brute force using hashcat, then i got a Key value.
+Therefore, i tried to 8byte brute force using hashcat, then i got a Key value.

 ```
 $ ./hashcat -m 14000 f8085ba33f9600b3:2d303739662d3464 -a 3 '?l?l?l?l?l?l?l?l'